 - National Championships – SAMCA is very proud to be able to host the 2020 Australian National Masters Championships in and around Adelaide in January.

 The AVCC permits 2 come and try events before you are required to become a financial racing member.
 You may contact any of the 3 clubs directly and race their local events, it does not have to be a SAMCA featured event.
-Membership runs annually from January to December, but you are able to purchase a membership from October for the price of one year, thus gaining 3 months for free.
+Membership runs annually from January to December.

 CAMS (Classic Adelaide Masters Series)

 The CAMS series is an annual event held during the Tour Down Under week in January.
 Arguably the flagship event for SAMCA, it attracts racers from all states in Australia and regularly caters for 150 or more riders.
 There are a number of events, namely a TT, Road Race, Hill Climb and a Criterium over the course of the TDU week.
 Individual prizes and a medals are awarded within each event, as well as an overall winners trophy at the final presentation.
 The individual events (TT and hill climb) are generally run in age group format, whilst the Road Race and Criterium are GSRs.

 Started in 1999, in conjunction with the first Tour down Under in Adelaide, CAMS will be celebrating it’s 20th anniversary next year.
 The even has run under various names and formats in the past.
 The very first event was a single handicapped road race with with the finish line under the TDU banner, and organised by race director Wolf Harder.
 History has it that the winner was a Tasmanian gentleman, who whilst was seen starting with the peloton, was mysteriously not seen again till he re-emerged, triumphant and ahead of the pack by some way, to claim the $700 purse.
 Of course there was speculation and complaint, but no evidence forthcoming as to any misgivings, so the prize was awarded!